 Singha lager version has 5% alcohol, but a 3.5% light version with a slightly bitter taste is also available.
 Singha Lager Draft Beer is delivered by the brewery in 30 liter barrels and has a more intense taste than the normal lager beer.

-You can buy a can of this beer brand at the store for 35 THB.
+You can buy a can of this beer brand at the store for 37 THB or a bit more.
 Singha is often a few baht more expensive than the other top beer brands in Thailand so it is mainly drunk by high-earning Thais and tourists.
 Perhaps that is why more budget travelers prefer Leo or Chang.

 The normal Chang beer (Chang Classic) has an alcohol content of 5.2% and it is currently the second most consumed beer in Thailand, taking approximately 33% share of the local beer market.
 The Chang Export is another classic lager with an alcohol content of 5% by volume.
 In contrast to the Classic, it is not brewed from rice but from malt.
 It is therefore a 100% malt beer.
 Other Chang varieties are Chang Draft with 5% alcohol content and Chang Light with 4.2% alcohol by volume.
 Chang beer has won the Australian Beer Award 3 times and is fresh, tasty and a bit like Kölsch, only stronger.

 Chang is most probably the most popular beer for tourists visiting Thailand.
 It is usually the cheapest of the best Thai beer brands on offer.
-The price of a can of Chang beer in the store is in the range of 30-35 THB.
+The price of a small can of Chang beer in the store is in the range of 33-35 THB.